 When you have a sizeable customer base, you can have dedicated teams for acquiring new customers and nurturing existing ones.
 Both teams are crucial for the health and growth of your business.
 To be profitable, you want to lower churn and continuing signing up new customers.

 SaaS services are meant to be accessed via the Internet.
 Therefore, expect your customers to be online savvy.
 According to a report by PWC, 83 percent of US online consumers research products before buying.
 Numerous studies have also confirmed that buyers research online before they buy.

 This being the case, you should be more aggressive with your online marketing efforts.
 Creating content that educates, entertains and inspires your target market helps to build trust and position your company as an industry leader.
 Hubspot is a great example of a SaaS business that aggressively markets its services through inbound marketing.
 When customers understand how they can benefit from your service and trust your brand, they will buy from you.

 The SaaS business model is different from traditional software vending and transition from the latter to the former can be challenging.
 One of the reasons why most SaaS businesses fail is failing to provide adequate customer support.
 Unlike traditional software where creating a great product will get your customers happy, SaaS comes with the challenge of offering constant support.

-Multi-user groups may be using your platform and this means extended support hours, sales and call center technical staff, online chat and email support are all required.
+Multi-user groups may be using your platform and this means extended support hours, sales and investing in call center, online chat and email support are all required.
 Users may want to use your application on different desktop and mobile devices, operating systems, and other potentially conflicting software.
 To be successful, build your business for end user support and inculcate a culture of customer service.

 If you are operating a SaaS business, success can be determined by a number of things that are more about your support than your product.